What Grows Well with Spinach: 28 Companion Plants

 This helps both plants grow strong without crowding each other.

 Broccoli and cauliflower also pair well with spinach.
-They help keep the soil around spinach moist longer.
+They help keep the soil around spinach moist for longer.
 You should plant spinach 6-10 inches away from these veggies right after you put them in the ground.

 Beans